manloloy/NRTechFolio/projects/MiniGameEngine.md

 - Polygons
 - Stars

-I am planning on writing a short essay that describes how to use the shapes and built in functions shortly.
+I am planning on writing a short essay that describes how to use the shapes and built in functions in the near future.

 ## What is a Game Engine?
 A game engine is a software framework designed to simplify the development of video games.
 It provides essential tools and functionalities such as rendering graphics, handling user inputs, managing game states, and more.
 By using a game engine, developers can focus on the creative aspects of game development rather than dealing with the complexities of low-level programming.